1957 Defence White Paper: The role of missiles

 UK war plans of the 1950s were based on a "three-day war", in which the Warsaw Pact's forces would begin with a conventional attack in Europe, but the war would quickly progress to the use of tactical nuclear weapons.
-NATO’s overwhelming air superiority would win the resulting battle.
+NATO's overwhelming air superiority would win the resulting battle.
 From that point, if the war continued, strategic weapons would be unleashed and the battle would be between the strategic bombers and the opposing defences.
 The massive superiority of the western air forces meant this battle would be short and largely one-sided, but the UK would have to survive at least one wave of Soviet attacks.

 To handle this attack, in the post-World War II era the Royal Air Force deployed the ROTOR radar network that covered the entire British Isles in order to attack any strategic bomber that might attempt to approach.
-The defensive weapons of the system included new jet-powered interceptor aircraft and, originally, reorganized anti-aircraft artillery with new tactical control radars.
+The defensive weapons of the system included new jet-powered interceptor aircraft and, originally, reorganised anti-aircraft artillery with new tactical control radars.
 By the early 1950s, the increasing speeds and altitudes of bombers meant they could "toss" their weapons from ranges outside even the largest anti-aircraft artillery, and plans began to replace these weapons with surface-to-air missiles.

 By the mid-1950s, the USSR was known to be developing a variety of ballistic missiles able to deliver nuclear warheads.
 Split into classes based on their range, much of the attention internationally was on the longest-ranged intercontinental ballistic missiles (ICBMs).
 However, short-range missiles were both less expensive and easier to develop, and these had the performance needed to deliver a warhead to the UK from bases in East Germany.
 There was no defence from these medium range ballistic missiles and it appeared they would be widespread by the mid-1960s.